KeithCyrillDiaz/BlogPost-using-Bootstrap5/README.md

 # Activity #4 in MERN IPSkill Program in (DICT)

 This repository contains the code for **Activity #4** in the MERN IPSkill program conducted by DICT.
-The project demonstrates a blog post web page with responsive design.
+The project demonstrates a blog posts web page with responsive design.

 ### Deployed URL
-You can view the live version here: [Modern Business Page](https://keithcyrilldiaz.github.io/BlogPost-using-Bootstrap5/)
+You can view the live version here: [Blog Posts Page](https://keithcyrilldiaz.github.io/BlogPost-using-Bootstrap5/)

 ---